ONLYOFFICE/Kubernetes-Docs/docs/HPA_CUSTOM_METRICS.md

 ### Prerequisites

 - A running RabbitMQ by bitnami with the `rabbitmq_prometheus` plugin enabled.
+Also RabbitMQ should be deployed with flag `--set metrics.enabled=true`.
+Without this flag metrics port is not exposed.

-The plugin is enabled by default.
+The ptometheus plugin is enabled by default.
 Also you can check that plugin is enabled with command:

 ```bash
 kubectl exec rabbitmq-0 -- rabbitmq-plugins list | grep prometheus